irsat000/CAI-Tools/README.md

 It downloads the character file in formats supported by other AI platforms, such as Tavern and Oobabooga.
 ###### Download Character Card (png)
 It downloads the character card.
 Only works on characters who have an avatar.
 You can further edit this card in https://zoltanai.github.io/character-editor/
+###### Show Settings
+Opens a box to show you all the settings you are allowed to see.
+Currently, only definitions might be hidden from you at most.

 ###### Download as Oobabooga chat
 It downloads the conversation in Oobabooga chat format.
 You can continue the conversation in Oobabooga with it.
 ###### Download as Tavern chat